Get the high-level details you need to set up your Confluence Cloud site in order to meet your team's needs.

 Adjust settings around who can see what content on your site and what actions they can perform on it.

 Find everything a site admin needs to know to keep their Confluence Cloud site running smoothly.

 The Blog Posts macro allows you to display blog posts on a Confluence Cloud page.
-Clicking on a title takes you to the blog post.
+Selecting a title takes you to the blog post.

 Use the Blog Posts Macro

 Find the macro by name and select it

 You can also type / on the page to bring up the same list you'd see by selecting from the toolbar.
 Continue typing the name of the macro to filter the list.